Huerzeler willing to be "very transparent" with his squad - TribalFootball.com

 The Albion are set to trim their squad, with many senior players likely to be moved along.

-Speaking with reporters, head coach Huerzeler said: “I feel happy with the squad.
+Speaking with reporters, head coach Hurzeler said: “I feel happy with the squad.

 “And, in the end, I only can work with the players who are here.
 That's my focus.